Running World Marathon called it the “craziest and most worthwhile marathon in the world.”

 “It was one of the best things I’ve ever done in my life.
 It was more than a marathon.
 Though I may go on to run another marathon quicker, this will always be my personal best.”

 Runners receive huge support from locals, who come out in large numbers to cheer everyone on.
 Running a marathon in the intense African heat can definitely lower morale, so the support of locals is really important.
-The grind of the race is helped by the water and electrolyte stations located at two mile intervals.
+Also the water and electrolyte stations located at two mile intervals helps massively with tiredness you’ll no doubt face.

 Communities also come out onto the streets to hand out mangoes to tired runners as they go past.
 Children shout out ‘opoto’ or ‘white-man’ as you run past, whilst motorists beep their horns in support.
 Seeing the countryside at a gentle pace is incredible, and when you get tired you can just admire the stunning scenery!
 Children will often even try and keep up with you.
 They are so interested in knowing why you have come to their country to run such a long way!